Friends in Italy

 This tour is designed to strike a balance between group time and your own free time to explore or just relax.
 I will be on hand to help you plan your activities during free time.

-When should I plan to arrive in Rome for this tour?
+When should I plan to arrive in Rome Spoleto for this tour, how do I get there, and from what airport should I depart?

-Some travelers like to arrive a day or more early and book a hotel on their own, to start adjusting to the time change and to explore Rome sights we won’t be visiting as a group.
-You can also fly directly into Rome from all European hubs.
+Spoleto's nearest airport is Perugia, but it's very easy to get there from Rome too: 35-minute express trains run from Rome's Fiumicino airport to the Termini station in the city, then trains take you from Termini to Spoleto in 1.5-2 hours.
+Some travelers like to arrive a day or more early in Italy and book a hotel on their own, to start adjusting to the time change and to explore Rome sights we won’t be visiting as a group.
 If you arrive the day the tour starts, plan to get there before lunch to get settled before our start time.
+Whether or not you book the Florence extension, the tour includes transportation to Florence on the last day, and the airport is quick and easy to reach by tram or taxi.

 What will we eat?